in Cyprus, is a mountainous village, located on the southern slopes of the Troodos Mountains

 is a village in the Troodos Mountains of Cyprus.
 It is also located in the

-Limassol District of Cyprus and is 80 kilometers from the city of Nicosia.
+Limassol District of Cyprus and is 80 kilometres from the city of Nicosia.
 The

 village produces a lot of wine and holds a wine festival every August.
 You can